Oscars: Majority of Academy board now female | DW | 22.06.2021

 In the acting branch of the board, newly elected governor Rita Wilson (l) will be joining Whoopi Goldberg (r) and Laura Dern

-As a result of its latest round of elections, the board of governors of the Academy of Motion Picture Arts and Sciences (AMPAS), the body which directs the Oscars' strategic vision, is now made up of 31 women to 23 men, the academy announced on Monday.
+As a result of its latest round of elections, the board of governors of the Academy of Motion Picture Arts and Sciences (AMPAS), the body that directs the Oscars' strategic vision, is now made up of 31 women and 23 men, the academy announced on Monday.
 It is the first time that the board has a female majority in the academy's 94-year history.

 Actor Rita Wilson, documentary editor and producer Jean Tsien and composer Lesley Barber are among the women newly elected to the board of governors.